 Art in the Library

-ARTalks is a series that explores the creative process through programs and workshops about art, architecture, and design.
+ARTalks is a series of lectures, films, and workshops that explore the creative and focus on art, architecture, and design.
 The series is co-sponsored by the Library and the Ridgefield Guild of Artists.

 The Ridgefield Library welcomes the display of art exhibitions in its Gallery space in keeping with its mission that the Library “anticipates and meets the evolving needs of our community.
 We are an essential partner and the place where people go to discover, question, learn and connect.”